maheer253/Maze-solver/README.md

 2. Print the final solved maze with the path marked in **yellow**.
 3.  **Create a file** named `generated_maze.txt` in the same directory, which contains a plain-text version of the unique maze the program just created.

-## 🎨 Visualization
+## Visualization

-The `printMaze` function uses **ANSI Color Codes** to color-code the output, making it easy to distinguish the components:
+The `printMaze` function uses **ANSI Color Codes** to color-code the output, making it easy to distinguish the wall and path.

   * **White:** Walls (`#`)
   * **Green:** Start (`S`) and End (`E`)